 Advisory Committee Meetings

 An initial meeting with the student and their Advisory Committee must take place within the first year of starting the program.
+Not doing so will result in a research failure.
 An Advisory Committee meeting consists of the student orally presenting their research and work that has been accomplished to date.
 The presentation may last about 30 minutes, and will be followed by a question and answer period.
 Once the meeting has ended, members of the committee will meet in a closed session to evaluate the student's progress.

 It is the student's responsibility to arrange the date, time, and venue of their Advisory Committee meetings, and to ensure that all members of the committee can attend.
 To facilitate the process of scheduling these meetings, you are highly encouraged to use Doodle, a web-based scheduling program.